pkaliosis/pkaliosis.github.io/content/home/experience.md

     date_start: '2024-02-01'
     date_end: ''
     description: |
               Conducting research on Graph Machine Learning (GraphML) and AI-driven Databases as part of the [OrbDB Team](https://orbdb.github.io).
-This is a project funded by the [Wallenberg Launch Pad (WALP)](https://wasp-sweden.org/opportunities/wallenberg-launchpad-walp/)
+This is a project funded by the [Wallenberg Launch Pad](https://wasp-sweden.org/opportunities/wallenberg-launchpad-walp/)
 design:
   columns: '2'